 A good number of holidays revolve around water, as it is a major source of fun and enjoyment when we are on holiday.

-At least 10% of deaths to foreign travellers are through drowning so it is hardly surprising that water-related deaths and injuries rank highly amongst the incidents reported.
+At least 10% of deaths to foreign travelers are through drowning so it is hardly surprising that water-related deaths and injuries rank highly amongst the incidents reported.

 Young men are particularly vulnerable to spinal injuries through diving into shallow water and there are about 15-20 deaths per 100,000 scuba-divers, so that is an example of a holiday activity where you should get professional tuition and known your limits.